commschamp/comms_protocols_cpp_src/text/library/fields.md

     ...

 private:
     TNext m_next;
 };
 } // namespace comms
 ```

 Please note, that both `comms::option::DefaultValueInitialiser` option and
-`DefaultValueInitAdapter` adaptor class are completely generic, and
+`DefaultValueInitAdaptor` adaptor class are completely generic, and
 they can be used with any type of the field.

 For numeric fields, such as `IntValueField` defined earlier, the generic library